Slow entropy for abelian actions: Open Questions and Possible Characterization

 It is not so easy to deal with this problem, as we already mentioned a little bit in the introduction.
 However, the next one may be a little more interesting.

-\begin{question} Can we generalize the definition of slow entropy to more general group actions, say free or amenable group actions, and prove an entropy formula? \end{question}
+\begin{question} Generalize the definition of slow entropy to more general group actions, for example, free or amenable group actions, and prove an entropy formula for these actions. \end{question}

-Slow entropy is used to determine whether an action has a smooth realization (\cite{kt}), so one may encounter problems of general group actions.
+Slow entropy is used to determine whether an action has a smooth realization \cite{KT97}, so one may encounter problems of general group actions.
 Then this question is meaningful.
-However, there are some difficulties for this, for example, Theorem \ref{THD} is no longer true.
+However, there are some difficulties for this, for instance, Theorem \ref{THD} no longer holds.

-Next, we point out a direction to generalize a slow entropy version SMB theorem.
-In contrast to the main result in \cite{ow} and \cite{el}, it seems not possible to have an analogy of SMB Theorem for slow entropy.
+Next, we point out a direction to generalize a slow entropy version of SMB theorem.
+In contrast to the main result in \cite{OW83} and \cite{Lin01}, it seems not possible to have an analogy of SMB Theorem for slow entropy.
 But, when restricting to one Weyl Chamber or an open cone, the following question arises:

-\begin{question} Can one obtain a SMB type theorem for slow entropy when restrict the action to some Weyl Chamber or open cone?
-Namely: Considering a $\mathbb{Z}^k$ action $\alpha$ preserving an ergodic measure $\mu$, and pick one Weyl Chamber $\mathcal{C}$, let $\xi$ be a measurable partition on $M$.
-Define For $\mu$ a.e. $x$, \end{question}
+\begin{question} Can one obtain a SMB-type theorem for slow entropy when restricting the action to a certain Weyl Chamber or open cone?
+Specifically, consider a $\mathbb{Z}^k$ action $\alpha$ preserving an ergodic measure $\mu$, and pick one Weyl Chamber $\mathcal{C}$, let $\xi$ be a measurable partition on $M$.
+Define For $\mu$ a.e. $x$,